 As you grow beyond 50 customers, options #1 and #2 start to pull ahead of the manual option.
 Manually maintaining a revenue recognition schedule introduces an element of human error, and it’s slower than the automated route.
 That said, no matter how good of a revenue recognition tool you have, it’s likely you’ll need an accountant to review and adjust the numbers at the end of each month.*

-Of our example billing platforms, Chargebee and Chargify offer turnkey revenue recognition as a paid add-on, while Stripe’s offering is still in private beta.
-That said, Stripe will integrate with a third-party revenue recognition solution such as ChartMogul or Profitwell.
+All of our example billing platforms offer turnkey revenue recognition as a paid add-on, although while Stripe’s offering is still in public beta.
+Stripe will also integrate with third-party revenue recognition solutions such as ChartMogul or Profitwell.

 Interestingly, none of the platforms offer a native accounting integration for handling the end-to-end revenue recognition process.
 This is not a deal-breaker.
 The month-end process is trivial for a good accountant, as they will look at the recognized revenue number provided by your billing tool / integration and adjust your books through a journal entry.